Picture from the Evening Star – 15th February 1943.

 Father: Pieter Hendrik John van der Heijden, born November 1886, Oudenbosch, North Brabant, The Netherlands – died 1949, ‘Brabant’, Sproughton, Suffolk.
 Superintendent – Beet Sugar Factory.

 Mother: (Nelly) Cornelia Fredericka van der Heijden (nee Augustijn), born March 1891.

-Pieter was educated at Northgate School, Ipswich, where obtained his final certificates and his Rugby colours.
+Pieter was educated at Northgate School, Ipswich, where he obtained his final certificates and his Rugby colours.

 On the 19th March 1937, Pieter and his father & siblings (originally from the Netherlands) took British Nationality.
 They were listed in the London Gazette on the 6th April 1937.

 Pieter Hendrik Johan van der Heijden, a Manager; residence – Sproughton Road, Sproughton.

 Maria Dymphina Cornelia van der Heijden, born June 1920.